-Studying Applied Spanish for the Professions will prepare you for success in your career field where language proficiency is a key asset.
+Studying Applied French for the Professions will prepare you for success in your career field where language proficiency is a key asset.

-Be prepared to use your Spanish proficiency to further both your career and your future ministry.
+Be prepared to use your French proficiency to further both your career and your future ministry.

-In addition to your Spanish courses, the program is built on having a second area of study.
-That is accomplished by choosing a minor or doing a double or dual degree program.
+In addition to your French courses, the program is built on having a second area of study.
+You can accomplish this by choosing a minor or doing a double or dual degree program.
 You’ll work with your academic advisor to select the minor or program that best helps you meet your professional goals.

-One of the most important electives is the opportunity to study abroad in Spanish-speaking countries.
+One of the most important electives is the opportunity to study abroad in a French-speaking country.
 Your other elective hours will be made up of the minor or double/dual program that you choose to study.

 - Ministry/Mission work